Vorlde/Pairs_trading-Capstone/README.md

 ## Major Checkpoints
 There are 4 major checkpoints to the project:
 1. Get data of US500 stocks via API which is 5 min interval from 2020 - 2023.
 [Completed]
 2. Check for stationarity-cointegration and add features and target labels to predict.
+[Completed]
 3. LSTM training - We have 2 sequential models
    - predict if cointgration will last or not [Partially Completed]
    - model the hedge ratio future [Partially Completed]